-Visiting NYC, but feeling bummed that rain is in the forecast?
+Visiting NYC, but feeling bummed that rain is forecast?
 Don’t worry!
-There is a plethora of great indoor activities in New York to make for a full, enjoyable weather-proof itinerary on the day or days it rains during your vacation.
+There is a variety of great indoor activities in New York.
+Therefore, create an enjoyable weather-proof itinerary for the days it rains during your vacation.

-First, some tips: when it’s raining in the city, you should try to plan your itinerary in advance and try to visit attractions by proximity.
-This way, you won’t have to spend too much time outside navigating from one attraction to another.
+First, some tips: when it’s raining in the city, you should try to plan your itinerary in advance.
+Visiting attractions by proximity means you won’t have to spend too much time outside navigating between attractions.

-Bring a sturdy umbrella and some rain-appropriate shoes.
-Because New York is an older city, many sidewalks will be prone to collecting puddles and you may find it difficult to navigate without waterproof shoes.
+In New York City, many sidewalks will be prone to collecting puddles.
+You may find it difficult to navigate without waterproof shoes.

-While you’re indoors, many museums and other attractions will offer a plastic bag for you to carry your umbrella in, too.
+Many museums and attractions will offer a plastic bag for you to carry your umbrella in, too.
 Alternatively, you can check your umbrella and coat.

 To help you plan your rainy day vacation activities, check out our list of these popular things to do in New York when it rains.